 Steve Weyer’s HTMList extension is an HTML authoring tool saves formatted notes, Newton Works documents, and Newton Books as HTML.
 It can also convert Newton Books to Newton Works and adds “text routing” to Newton Books and Help Books, allowing you to Beam, Mail, or Speak a specific range of Newton Book pages.

-See also: How do I use MacinTalk on my Newton?
+See also: How do I use MacinTalk to convert text to speech?

 3. Where can I find Newton Books?

 - Rob West’s Project Newtonberg created hundreds of Newton Books based on public domain text and books released for free distribution.

 - The Arizona Macintosh Users Group (AMUG) once offered a huge collection of Newton Books, but the FTP server is currently missing in action.

 - Josie Farmer compiled a handful of books (mostly relating to author and composer Paul Bowles) at Planet Newton UK.